 Basically speaking, the minor pentatonic scale is the major pentatonic scale played in a different place on the fret board.
 In a sense, the minor pentatonic is the exact same scale as the major pentatonic as far as the fingering patterns are concerned and given the fact that it too consists of five notes.

-From a music theory point of view, the difference is that the minor pentatonic consists of the 1st, 3rd, 4th, 5th and 7th notes of the natural minor scale or the 1st, b3rd, 4th, 5th and b7th notes of the major scale.
+From a music theory point of view, the difference is that the minor pentatonic consists of the 1st, 3rd, 4th, 5th and 7th notes of the natural minor scale or more correctly written, the 1st, b3rd, 4th, 5th and b7th notes of the major scale.

 The minor pentatonic scale is minor in its structure and is therefore played over minor, minor sevenths and dominant seventh chords.